I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

-Here’s what you can do in Prince Edward County for a long weekend or more.
+Here’s what you can do in Prince Edward County if you have a long weekend or more.

 Updated April 2020.
 This post includes some affiliate links.
 If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.

 Go wine tasting in Prince Edward County

 As Beppi Crosariol of the Globe and Mail points out – the county has come of age and by this he is referring to the quality of the wines.
 With 40 plus wineries there is plenty to taste.
 Buyer beware – some wines are made from grapes grown in the Niagara area.